citusdata/azure-activedirectory-library-for-ruby/samples/on_behalf_of_example/README.md

    previously.

 ## Running the application
-1. Start the web application with `ruby web_api.rb`.
+1. Start the web application with `ruby web_app.rb`.
 2. Run the native application with `ruby native_app.rb`.